CMTA/DebtEngine/README.md

 |   🛑    | Function can modify state |
 |   💵    | Function is payable       |

+## Gasless support (ERC-2771)

+The DebtEngine supports client-side gasless transactions using the [Gas Station Network](https://docs.opengsn.org/#the-problem) (GSN) pattern, the main open standard for transfering fee payment to another account than that of the transaction issuer.
+The contract uses the OpenZeppelin contract `ERC2771ContextUpgradeable`, which allows a contract to get the original client with `_msgSender()` instead of the fee payer given by `msg.sender` while allowing upgrades on the main contract (see *Deployment via a proxy* above).

+At deployment, the parameter  `forwarder` inside the constructor has to be set  with the defined address of the forwarder.
+Please note that the forwarder can not be changed after deployment.

+Please see the OpenGSN [documentation](https://docs.opengsn.org/contracts/#receiving-a-relayed-call) for more details on what is done to support GSN in the contract.

 ## Dependencies

 The toolchain includes the following components, where the versions are the latest ones that we tested: